WHAT ARE PINK SAPPHIRES?

-When a talented gem cutter cuts a pink sapphire, she or he will attempt to place the table or front of the stone in the direction where the sapphire will appear mostly pink while also maximising the yield of the crystal.
+When a talented gem cutter cuts a pink sapphire, she or he will attempt to place the table or front of the stone in the direction where the sapphire will appear mostly pink while also maximising the yield of the natural crystal.

 Pink sapphires come in different saturations of pink; light pinks to mid pinks to deep pinks with a touch of the secondary hue due to dichroism.
 So the colour range of a pink sapphires is rather vast!